batocera-linux/batocera.linux/batocera-Changelog.md

 - Future Pinball saves
 - Light guns on RPi4
     - they now start when connected/plugged
-- Light guns in RA cores
-    - they are now correctly selected and started with the proper player order
 ### Dev
 - buildroot upgrade to 2022.11.1
 - odroidxu4 upgrade kernel to 6.1.10